Karkala: History

-Karkala dates back to the beginning of the 10th century.The town was called Pandya Nagari during the period of Jain rule.
+Karkala dates back to the beginning of the 10th century.
+The town was called Pandya Nagari during the period of Jain rule.

-The Alupas were the first to rule the region, and their rule was followed by the Santaras, who were the feudatories of Alupas for many years.
+The Alupas were the first to rule the region who were Originally Jain rulers, and their rule was followed by the Santaras, who were the feudatories of Alupas for many years.
 The town attained political and cultural importance from the time of the Kalasa-Karkala kingdom that was established by King Bhairava between 13th and 16th centuries.

 The royal family of Karkala rose to prominence from the time of the rule of the Hoysalas.
 During the Vijayanagara period this family reached new heights of glory as their kingdom extended over a wider area comprising Sringeri, Koppa, Balehonnur and Mudigere in Chikamagalur and most of the Karkala taluk.

-King Veera Bhairava,constructed the basadis at Karkala and endowed land and money to numerous temples and basadis.
+King Veera Bhairava constructed the basadis at Karkala and endowed land and money to numerous temples and basadis.
 Ramanatha and Veerapandya were his two sons and Ramanatha died early during his father's time.
 So In his memory, a scenic lake called Ramasamudra was created, which still survives to this day.

 King Veera Pandya, at the insistence of his Guru Lalitakeerti, the pontiff of Karkala Jaina Math, installed a large statue of Bahubali on the rocky hill of Karkala.
 The date of the installation has been ascertained as 13 February 1432.
 He also installed the Brahmadeva Pillar in front of the statue in 1436.
 His successor, Abinava Pandya installed a carving of manastambha in front of the Neminatha Basadis in Hiriyangadi in 1457 AD.
 An intricately carved 54-foot-high (16 m) pillar stands in front of the Basadis.